ziminl/ali-crwl/README.md

 # ali-crwl

-alibaba crawling with pyppeteer. its faster than other. try dropshipping with it.
+alibaba crawling for my own use and dev, with pyppetee. its faster than other. try dropshipping with it.